 - Thyroidectomy: This is a surgery indicated in children who don’t respond to medications or radioactive iodine therapy.
 Surgery is an option only in serious cases as there is a possibility of acute to serious complications, such as hemorrhage, after the surgery.

-Discuss with your child’s doctor the suitable therapy for your child and the guidelines to follow while monitoring your child after treatment.
+Discuss with your child’s doctor the suitable therapy and the guidelines to follow while monitoring your child after treatment.
+Attend regular follow-ups to monitor your child’s thyroid levels and assess treatment side effects.

 What Are The Complications Of Graves’ Disease?